rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 For better or worse, the only editor I have found is vim.
 If you are not familiar with vim it will be frustrating at first. </br>

 Once you learn the basics vim is a great editor and it will give you "Linux Cred".
+This is a good tutorial [vim for beginners](https://www.youtube.com/watch?v=RZ4p-saaQkc)

 To open the .bashrc file type `vim .bashrc` [enter]